GregJackalis/Share_Screen_Application/Documentation.md

 2) Once python is set up on the computer:
 - If you're on **Windows** then you should run the **venv-setup.bat**,  should the **venv-setup.sh** file needs to be run
-- If you're on **MacOS** then you should run the **venv-setup.sh** file (NOTE: To double click and run the .sh file on MacOS, you will need to Right Clicj on the File, then press "Get Info" and then on the "Open with:" selection, you should choose the Terminal app)
+- If you're on **MacOS** then you should run the **venv-setup.sh** file (NOTE: To double click and run the .sh file on MacOS, you will need to Right Click on the File, then press "Get Info" and then on the "Open with:" selection, you should choose the Terminal app)

 3) Then, since one of those files is runnning, a Virtual Environment is made and no libraries will be installed locally on the machine that the application is running on.
 (**REMEMBER**: In order for the application to work, the main.py script needs to be run 2 times, meaning that the setup-venv.sh file needs to be run two times as well)